The Science Behind Why Alcohol Is Bad Before Bed

 Does drinking alcohol before bed make you sleepy?
 Many people swear by it, enough to ceremonially partake in a nightcap or two before crawling into bed.
 In fact, scientists have shown that a little booze helps us fall asleep faster and increases slow-wave, or deep sleep, during the first half of the night.

-But it also effects other aspects of sleep, notably, the second half of the night, which leaves much to be desired.
+But it also affects other aspects of sleep, notably the second half of the night, which leaves much to be desired.
 What causes alcohol’s strange and dichotomous effect on the sleeping brain?

 Should you have the nightcap or not?